Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 The host loads the assemblies by invoking the [`Assembly.Load`](https://msdn.microsoft.com/en-us/library/ky3942xh.aspx) method.
 This approach ensures that the specified assembly and its dependent assemblies will also be loaded.

+> [!NOTE]
-Note: When using the `/scannedAssemblies` parameter, be sure to include at least `NServiceBus.Host` as well as any other referenced NServiceBus plugins.
+> When using the `/scannedAssemblies` parameter, be sure to include at least `NServiceBus.Host` as well as any other referenced NServiceBus plugins.
 There is no need to include `NServiceBus.Core`in the list since it is referenced by `NServiceBus.Host`.

 ### DependsOn